Extended Foster Care Explained

 - involvement in the criminal justice system.

-Most states offer some form of extended foster care that supports young people beyond the age of 18.
-At the same time, this extension is an underutilized option, according to Child Trends.
+Although most states offer some form of extended foster care, this extension is an underutilized option, according to the Foundation.

 What federal laws help states fund extended foster care?